Group-5B/FitFusion-documentation/docs/source/usage.rst

    - You'll receive notifications for new matches, messages, and workout invitations in real time.
    - Tap on the notification to be redirected to the specific chat or match.

+4. **Add or browse events**
+   - In the events page, click the "+" button to create an event with all the appropriate details
+   - Use the search box to find a specific event based on its name.

 Managing Your Settings
 ----------------------